Home

 G

-Green Shoots: A term used to refer to those economic indicators that are suggesting that the current global financial crisis is showing signs of easing.
+Green shoots: A term used to refer to those economic indicators that were suggesting that the recent global financial crisis was showing signs of easing.

-growth investing: Is investing in companies whose earnings are expected to grow at a rate that is above average for its industry or the overall market.
+Growth investing: Is investing in companies whose earnings are expected to grow at a rate that is above average for its industry or the overall market.
 While value investors tend to focus more on current intrinsic worth, growth seekers are more concerned with future intrinsic worth and whether it is likely to exceed current valuations.
+More ...

 Back to Index